Bigger than a moment: Caitlin Clark had all eyes on her (again), and she shined brighter than ever

 It was such a flurry that Bluder said she didn’t have time to call a timeout.
 It took her a second to get back to reality, maybe because it’s a feat she herself could never have imagined at Clark’s age.
 Iowa got back defensively and she called the timeout on the defensive rebound.
 The two embraced, and no one spoke during the break.

-“We just kind of fall sat in our thoughts,” Bluder said.
+“We just kind of all sat in our thoughts,” Bluder said.
 “I just wanted her to have some space to think about what she had accomplished.
 And just to enjoy the moment.”

 The game settled down even as Michigan, who faced the difficult task of having to play in this contest, climbed back into it.
 Bluder commended them and head coach Kim Barnes Arico post-game for their class, including writing notes to Clark in honor of the moment’s significance.